EQWorks/common/git.md

 326cc64 Hub - bug fix of ISO date detected as IP, also:
 ```

-Based on this, combined with a good convention [on commits](#on-commits), we can leverage tools like (our own) [`release` CLI](https://github.com/EQWorks/release) to generate nicely arranged release notes or changelog material.
+From above and combined with good practice [on commits](#on-commits), we can leverage tools like (our own) [`release` CLI](https://github.com/EQWorks/release) to generate nicely arranged release notes or changelog material.

 ## On Pull/Merge Requests